cp-algorithms/cp-algorithms/src/algebra/binary-exp.md

 		return res;
 	}

-This approach builds the result starting from smallest degrees of `a`.
-If we use recursion instead of loop we can work in "inverse" direction, starting from largest degrees and dividing `b` in two at each step.
+This approach builds the result starting from the smallest degrees of `a`.
+If we use recursion instead of loop we can work in "inverse" direction, starting from the largest degrees and dividing `b` in two at each step.

 **Recursive** approach in Python 3 <span class="toggle-code">Show/Hide</span>: